viamrobotics/docs/docs/fleet/fragments.md

 {{% card link="/how-tos/one-to-many/" %}}
 {{< /cards >}}

-## Overwrite the config of a machine that uses a fragment
+## Modify the config of a machine that uses a fragment

 If you need to modify the config of one or a few machines that use a fragment, you can overwrite fields of the fragment.